aster-hu/blog/_posts/2020-04-10-python textbased adventure game.md

 ## If Statements
 Ah, the magic statement in every language.

 Note that Python's `If` result cannot be empty.
-If there's no action, put `pass` in the statements instead.
+If there's no action, put `pass` in the statement instead.

 ```python
 if response == "yes":